Regularity method and large deviation principles for the Erd\H{o}s--R\'enyi hypergraph: Novel cut-type norms and a sparse regularity method

 \begin{remark} \Cref{thm:reg.2graph} contains the Frieze--Kannan decomposition lemma \eqref{FK:decomp} as a special case: taking $p=1/2$ (say) makes $n^2\|\cdot\|_{\Delta,2}^*$ equivalent to the cut norm, and then taking $\kappa$ to be a sufficiently large absolute constant makes $\cE_\star(\kappa,\eps)=\emptyset$; from the lower bound $\|T_i\|_{\Delta,2}\ge n_0^2 \gs n^2$ it follows that $k=O(1/\eps^2)$.
 However, the option to remove the exceptional set of tensors $\cE_\star(\kappa,\eps)$ is important for our application to upper tails, as taking a smaller value of $\kappa$ reduces the complexity of the approximation $A_{\str}$, effectively reducing the dimension of the space of tensors.
 We will set $\kappa$ just large enough that $-\log\P(\cE_\star(\kappa,\eps))$ is above the large deviation rate (for instance, for the upper tail of $t(H,\bG)$ this is $\kappa=Kp^{\Delta(H)}$ for a sufficiently large constant $K$).
 A further key difference from the Frieze--Kannan decomposition lemma is that in \eqref{complex} the complexity is measured in terms of the total size of the cut matrices. \end{remark}

 \begin{remark} We believe that the right hand side of \eqref{complex} can be improved to $\kappa \epsilon^{-2}p^{-1}n^2$, which would allow us to replace the left hand side of \eqref{assump-n} with $np^{\Delta}$.
-An assumption of $np^\Delta\gg1$ would be essentially optimal: when $np^\Delta\ls1$, the row-sums in submatrices of size $np^{\Delta-1}\times np^{\Delta-1}$ (the smallest scale controlled by the norm $\|\cdot\|_{\Delta,2}$) cease to concentrate, and we can no longer have uniform control on densities in such submatrices holding with high probability. \end{remark}
+An assumption of $np^\Delta\gg1$ would be essentially optimal: when $np^\Delta\ls1$, the row-sums in submatrices of size $np^{\Delta-1}\times np^{\Delta-1}$ (the smallest scale controlled by the norm $\|\cdot\|_{\Delta,2}$) cease to concentrate, and we can no longer have uniform control on densities in such submatrices holding with high probability. \nick{Relaxing the left hand side in \eqref{assump-n} to $np^\Delta$, and more generally saving a factor $p$ in the analogous assumption \eqref{def:WB} for the general decomposition lemma, would immediately \nick{imply that \Cref{thm:tails} holds with $\Delta'_{\max}$ replaced by $\Delta_{\max}$ in all cases.} For more precise details on the improvement in the case $r=2$ as well as in the general case, we refer to Remark \ref{rmk:pLB'}.} \end{remark}

 In the standard way one can deduce a weak regularity lemma-type statement in terms of the partition of $[n]$ generated by the factors of the test tensors $T_i$, but this is not needed for our applications.